 Edit or delete your custom payroll export template

-If you need to edit the configuration of your template click Edit.
+If you need to edit the configuration of your template click Edit, make the changes you require and click Save.

 What if I was using custom payroll exporter (beta)?